VoltDB/voltdb-kafka-connector/README.md

   Enter "6,GOOG,1000,BUY,50000"

-  Run a select query agaisnt VoltDB to verify a row is added to table stock.
+  Run a select query against VoltDB to verify a row is added to table stock.